Written by Richard Perry

 Commodities

-At present, the number of commodities is nearing 15 markets.
-This includes precious metals (such as Gold and Silver), agricultural products, industrial metals, and energy products, such as oil and natural gas.
+At present, XM offers around 15 commodity markets.
+This includes precious metals like gold and silver), agricultural products, industrial metals, and energy products, such as oil and natural gas.
+Precious metals like platinum and palladium are tradable through futures CFDs.
 Although this selection allows traders to diversify their portfolios, it is somewhat limited, compared to other brokers who offer between 20 and 30 different commodities to trade.

-If you are a trader registered under the XM Global entity (Belize regulation) you can have a Shares Account which means that you can trade the underlying company shares (i.e. not just the CFDs).
+If you are a trader registered under the XM Global entity (Belize regulation) you can have a Shares account which means that you can trade the underlying company shares rather than speculating on their prices as is the case with stock CFDs.
 There are 100 to choose from and are all major US, UK and German companies.

 At XM, the selection of traded instruments ends there.
 This means there are: